Amplifon: Business and operations

-Amplifon has an 11% global market share, and is present in 29 countries, in the geographic areas of EMEA, the Americas, and APAC.
+Amplifon has a 13% global market share, and is present in 26 countries, in the geographic areas of EMEA, the Americas, and APAC.

-The company operates through a network of about 5,150 direct points of sale, 4,000 shop-in-shops and corners and 1,800 stores affiliated with the network, employing 16,000 employees overall.
+The company operates through a network of about 5,480 direct points of sale, 3,310 shop-in-shops and corners and 1,210 shops in franchising.
 The business is primarily focused on the sale and fitting of hearing aids.